Skip to main content

 Our students grow personally and professionally while developing skills in critical thinking, lifelong learning and ethical decision-making.
 Using the latest in evidence-based practice, students are challenged to provide independent clinical judgments concerning the needs of the patient and the community.

-Our innovative three-year (eight-semester) program combines classroom and hands-on training from day one that will prepare therapists to meet the demands of a rapidly changing health care system.
+Our innovative and recently updated three-year (eight-semester) program combines classroom and hands-on training from day one that will prepare therapists to meet the demands of a rapidly changing health care system.
 Our faculty and graduates contribute to society and the physical therapy profession through practice, teaching, administration and research.
 The need for highly trained physical therapists continues to rise, and our program will put you at the front of the curve.

 UD DPT Program Outcomes